 (This post may contain affiliate links and ads.
 What does this mean?
 I may earn a small commission from qualifying purchases at no additional cost to reader.
 For questions, see Disclosure Statement and Happy shopping!)

-We keep towels, washcloths, sheets, kitchen linens, sheets etc. in a designated linen carrier to take back and forth.
+We keep towels, washcloths, sheets, kitchen linens, sheets etc. in a designated linen carrier to take back and forth for camping.

 Its always ready to go, because I wash everything when we get back and put them back in the bag.

-We keep kitchen items like potsnpans, utensils, and non perishables in the travel trailer full time, as well as chairs, tables, the grill, table covers.
+We keep kitchen items like potsnpans, utensils, and non perishables in the travel trailer full time, as well as chairs, tables, the Char-Broil Portable 240 Liquid Propane Gas Grill“, and table covers.

 I realized after camping the first time that I needed vinyl flannel backed table cloths for the picnic tables we find at camp grounds and our outdoor food prep table. ( Blue Tavern Check Vinyl Flannel Back Tablecloth – 52″ x 70″ Oblong)You can wipe them off and store them in the camper, but don’t store them wet.